WebAssembly/spec/spectec/test-prose/TEST.md

     - instr_u0 is (GLOBAL.GET x).
     - the global type C.GLOBALS[x] is defined in the context.
     - C.GLOBALS[x] is (t).

+Instr_const/const
+- the instruction (nt.CONST c) is constant.

+Instr_const/vconst
+- the instruction (vt.CONST vc) is constant.

+Instr_const/ref.null
+- the instruction (REF.NULL rt) is constant.

+Instr_const/ref.func
+- the instruction (REF.FUNC x) is constant.

+Instr_const/global.get
+- the instruction (GLOBAL.GET x) is constant if:
+  - the global type C.GLOBALS[x] is defined in the context.
+  - C.GLOBALS[x] is (t).

 Expr_const
 - the expression instr* is constant if: